gorenje/sysmlv2-jupyter-docker/README.md

 2. `make build-hub` will build the docker hub image.
 Running this image can be done with `make run-hub`.

+3. `make build-api DB_SERVER_URL=<server url> DB_USER=<username in your db> DB_PASSWORD=<your password>` builds the api server for the defined database server.

+4. `make build-jupyter SYSML_API_SERVER=<your API server>` builds the jupyter container image for your api server instance.

+5. `make build-latest` builds the api server and jupyter server as defined above and labels it as latest.
+The aformentioned build arguments can be used, too.

 These also work for each release that is supported by this repo.

 ### Checking out other releases